wooriapt/jekyll-now/_posts/Loyalty Programsv.md

 4. [So Blockchain can add them value?][Blockchain]
 5. [And how does it benefit merchants?][benefit merchants?]
    - Check 123Cashbag plugins
-   - Check 123Cashbag versions for each plugin
+   - Check 123Cashbag vision for each plugin
 6. [How is this valuable to miners?][valuable to miners?]

 [What Is a Loyalty Program?]: https://github.com/wooriapt/wooriapt.github.io/blob/master/_posts/Loyalty%20Programsv.md#1-what-is-a-loyalty-program "What Is a Loyalty Program?"